muggy8/improbable/have-and-havenot/fm9kS34V.md

 After finishing breakfast, I started packing equipment for hunting and foraging.

-There wasn't truely a need for me to carry things like a foraging bag or such since I can craft them with Forgemaster once I get to the foraging location.
+There wasn't truly a need for me to carry things like a foraging bag or such since I can craft them with Forgemaster once I get to the foraging location.

-However, looking like I'm going on a foraging trip has it's various advantages.
+However, looking like I'm going on a foraging trip has its various advantages.

-Which is why I am carrying Foraging bags and hunting tools with me.
+This is why I am carrying Foraging bags and hunting tools with me.

 After collecting all my hunting tools and foraging bag, I went back to the aquarium room to check if the summoning has progressed much before leaving.

 Of course, nothing changed.

-Feeling a bit dissapointed, I turned around to leave.
+Feeling a bit disappointed, I turned around to leave.

 But just as I was about to...